 Home is the foundation for families to thrive.
 We are passionate about creating communities that promote stability.
 In every setting, the needs of families are at the center.
 From the layout of our homes to common spaces like playgrounds, and safety features that promote quality of life.
 We are creating vibrant communities that bring people together by building opportunities for families to have a hopeful future.

 When families have a stable home, they can concentrate on other vital aspects of their life.
 We believe deeply in empowering families to experience their best lives.
-Building on the foundation of housing, we’re linking resources for self-improvement to residents.
+Building on the foundation of housing, we’re linking resources for self-improvement through our resident services programs.
 Cooking classes for adults and youth, coaching individuals on managing illnesses like diabetes, teaching monthly budgeting, and homework club for kids, unlock possibilities for a bright future in our community.

 For Erin, the positive force of community helped empower her successful attitude and outcome!
 As a single mom working full time, she was driven to provide the best possible future for her young daughter Anna.
 That future included her own continued education and luckily for her daughter, her determination couldn’t be stopped.